tool-genoa/GENOA-SSH-aerosol/README.md

-# The GENerator of Reduced Organic Aerosol Mechanisms (GENOA v1.0)
+# The GENerator of Reduced Organic Aerosol Mechanisms (GENOA)

-This is an algorithm that generates semi-explicit chemical mechanisms focusing on SOA formation.
+This is an algorithm that generates semi-explicit chemical mechanisms from explict mechanism (e.g., the Master Chemical Mechanism) focusing on SOA formation.

 - Last update: 2022/04/20